 2-in-1 Bluetooth Wireless Headphones with External Speakers

-I purchased these headphones because I was so happy with my wireless earbuds and I couldn't wait for the DJ headphones to become available in their wireless version.
+I purchased these headphones because I was happy with my wireless earbuds.
+I couldn't wait for the DJ headphones to become available in their wireless version.

-These headphones are interesting in that they include an external speaker on the outside of the headphone that you can turn on (thereby turning off the inside speaker) allowing other people to hear.
+These headphones are interesting in that they include an external speaker on the outside of the headphone.
+You can turn on the outside speakers (thereby turning off the inside speaker) allowing other people to hear.
 They can also be used as a pair of speakers.

-I didn't think I'd ever use this feature, but I have already had times where I'm laughing at something and my wife will ask me what's so funny, and I'll use the little switch and let her listen.
+I didn't think I'd ever use this feature.
+However, I have already had times where I'm laughing at something and my wife will ask me what's so funny.
+I'll use the little switch and let her listen.
 I haven't seen another headphone with this feature.

 The headphones feel substantial.
 They also fold up nicely.
-The bluetooth has worked flawlessly for me and the sound is the same, flat sound of most Monoprice headphones, which is to say, it's a good sound that doesn't favor a particular frequency.
+The bluetooth has worked flawlessly for me.
+The sound is the same, flat sound of most Monoprice headphones.
+That is to say, it's a good sound that doesn't favor a particular frequency.
 The headphones have held their charge well too.